EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

 The "clustered" process looks like there are a bunch of aggregations.
-The "inhibited" process looks like everyone is socially distancing as much as possible (as is the trend these days).
-The first one - is, well, perfectly random (which - maybe to many people - looks like it's all bunched up in funny ways, but that's to be attributed to our miserable human intuition for randomness).
+The "inhibited" process looks like everyone is a superchamp social distancer.
+The third one - is, well, perfectly random (which - maybe to many people - looks like it's bunched up in funny ways, but that's to be attributed to our miserable human intuition for randomness).

 If we count the number of encounters - which we'll defined as the number of unique pairs less than 0.3 units distance of each other, we get the following results: